Start Jump (PDF 111.1KB)

 Late changes will be accepted up until 48 hours prior to the carnival.
 NO additional new athletes will be entered on the day.
 No replacements due to injury or illness will be taken on the day.
 It is important to work with students so they do not withdraw from events denying other students of an opportunity to compete.
 All changes must be made using the appropriate change form and approved by the NSWCCC Athletics Convenor.

 All competitors must wear Diocesan/Association singlets and shorts.
-Athletes should also display athlete number (which will be supplied by the NSWCCC Athletics Convenor) when competing.
+Athletes should also display athlete number (which will be supplied by the NSWCCC Championship Manager) when competing.

 The NSWCCC Championship is not a representative pathway event.
 Individual students can apply online to Athletics NSW to compete at the NSW All Schools Championships.